Police Arrest Seven For Possessing Illegal Weapons, Liquor, Drugs - UrduPoint

 Police Arrest Seven For Possessing Illegal Weapons, Liquor, Drugs

-RAWALPINDI, (UrduPoint / Pakistan Point News - 19th Sep, 2021 ) :Rawalpindi Police in their crackdown against illegal weapons, drugs and bootleggers rounded up seven persons from different areas and recovered 660 grams charras, 20 liters liquor, three 30 bore pistols and ammunition from their possession, said a police spokesman on Sunday.
+Rawalpindi Police in their crackdown against illegal weapons, liquor and drugs rounded up seven persons from different areas and recovered 180 grams hashish, 10 liters liquor, five 30 bore pistols and ammunition from their possession, said a police spokesman on Friday

-He informed that Saddar Wah police held Shan Ali for having 330 grams charras while Rawat police rounded up Nasir Ali for possessing 330 grams charras.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 24th Sep, 2021 ) :Rawalpindi Police in their crackdown against illegal weapons, liquor and drugs rounded up seven persons from different areas and recovered 180 grams hashish, 10 liters liquor, five 30 bore pistols and ammunition from their possession, said a police spokesman on Friday.

-Pirwadhai and Saddar Baroni police arrested Saddam Hussain, Shoaib Arshad, Naseer Ali and Kamran Butt and recovered four 30 bore pistols and ammunition from their possession.
+He informed that Pirwadhai, Cantt, Westridge, and Civil Line police held Taous Khan, Shabbir Hussain, Wahadullah, Farhan Naseer and Majid Hussain and recovered five 30 bore pistols and ammunition from their possession.

-Police also recovered 10 liters liquor from the possession of Kamran Butt arrested by Saddar Baroni police.
+Gujar Khan police netted Babar Ali for having 10 liters liquor while Waris Khan police recovered 180 grams hashish from Aftab.

 Separate cases have been registered against all the accused while further investigations are underway, he said and added that police would continue their raids against lawbreakers and they would be sent behind bars.